-Imagine running a business that uses innovative sustainable growing methods, creates zero waste, and gives back to the community by supplying fresh, local food.
+Imagine running a business that uses innovative sustainable growing methods, creates little to no waste, and gives back to the community by supplying fresh, local food.
 Commercial aquaponics presents an opportunity to do all three, while also being financially profitable with high-value, year-round produce.

-First, do you want to manage the day to day operations of a commercial greenhouse?
+First, do you want to manage the day to day operations of a commercial aquaponics greenhouse?
 More importantly, do you have the skills to do so?
-Many growers underestimate the transition from a backyard system to a commercial scale project.
+Many growers underestimate the transition from a backyard system to a large-scale aquaponics project.
 It is important to understand that as a growing method, aquaponics is significantly more complicated than a hydroponic or soil-based commercial greenhouse.
 Instead of managing one ecosystem – the plants – you are managing two more: the fish and a living bio-filter made of bacteria and worms.

 Sylvia Bernstein tactfully sums this up in her book, Aquaponic Gardening: